-Inversion: a segment of a chromosome is inverted and rearranged back to the parental chromosome, is called as an inversion.
-Here if the inversion occurs in only one arm of the chromosome, this type of inversion is called as a paracentric inversion.
+Here if the inversion occurs in only one arm of the chromosome, this type of inversion is called a paracentric inversion.
 The centromere is not involved in paracentric inversion.

 Telomeres of each chromosome have specific sequences which prevent them to fuse together.
-When some of these sequences (telomeric sequences)are losses result in the fusion of chromosomal ends.
+When some of these sequences (telomeric sequences) are losses, it results in the fusion of chromosomal ends.

 Read more on Role of Telomeres in ageing